Songtech-0912/songtech-0912.github.io/content/general-chem/index.md

 As a high-level overview, matter is anything that occupies space (more technically, a cross-sectional area in which it interacts) and has mass.
 The **structure and composition** of matter determines its **properties**.
 In addition, the energy present in matter determines its state and structure.
 Energy is divided into two general types, kinetic energy and potential energy (energy that is stored in some thing and capable of being released).
 In chemistry, kinetic energy measured macroscopically typically takes the form of **thermal energy** (heat) and potential energy measured macroscopically typically takes the form of **chemical energy**.

 > **Note for the advanced reader:** Chemical energy, which we can broadly speak of as energy stored in chemical bonds, is actually the sum of the individual electromagnetic potential energies associated with each of the electrons in matter.
-Quantum electrodynamics (a type of quantum field theory) and particle physics is necessary for a complete description of chemical energy in terms of the energy of the individual electrons that form the total chemical energy we consider in chemistry.
-This will be explained in an optional section but is **not** necessary for general chemistry or even conventional treatments of the quantum chemistry which simply use the Sch.
+Quantum chemistry provides quantitative methods to describe chemical energy in terms of potential surfaces and atomic wavefunctions, but this is far beyond the scope of a general chemistry course.

 ## The chemistry lexicon